What’s the idea behind Green Karma 360's Steel Utensils Bank Initiative?

 reusable plates?
 I’m saving water by using disposable plates.

+Haha!
 This is such a huge fallacy and takes a myopic view of the situation.
-It gets forgotten that much more water and energy gets used in each stage of manufacturing and transporting those plates.
+It gets forgotten that much more water and energy is used at each stage of manufacturing and transporting disposables.
+And then they get thrown after a single use!!

 Trees --> Paper Pulp -->Paper -->Plates--> Landfill